FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 With these Sony film simulation settings, you only need to adjust the tint a bit and you can match your different Sony cameras with your Fuji cameras.
 This will make your workflow easier and smoother.

-Let's check again the results against the Fuji!
+Let's check the results against the Fuji!

 We went from this: